AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 <u>Cause</u>

 If you have/had an Adobe Commerce Cloud project and had added a user to the project, they would have been automatically granted Shared Access on the Project Owner's MAGE ID.
-This would normally be indicated in the **Share Name** column, showing *Cloud Shared Access from MAG[XYZ]*.
+This would normally be indicated in the **[!UICONTROL Share Name]** column, showing *Cloud Shared Access from MAG[XYZ]*.

 If the DELETE link is missing, that means that Shared Access was automatically granted through Commerce Cloud.